Start Your Arkansas LLC

 Arkansas also provides tax incentives for expansion projects of up to 10% for some businesses through “ArkPlus.”
 This program requires companies to meet specific payroll and investment requirements, but a 10% discount on an investment in Arkansas can result in huge tax savings.
 Sales and Use Tax Credits for new startups are also available.

 These are just quick examples of the available incentives and tax savings for those who want to do business in Arkansas.
-To take advantage of these benefits, you have to get your business off the ground—and an LLC formation in Arkansas can be a great way to get that process started.
+To take advantage of these benefits, you have to get your business off the ground—and an LLC formation can be a great way to get that process started.

 You can learn more about each of these steps by reviewing the details below.